huaihuaiweng/CS6400-project/README.md

 ### Running the Project
 Backend Running of files was mostly explained in the data preprocessing Funtionalities of adding and deleting files can be tested with the cells of insert_delete_paper.ipynb

+project.ipynb contains our visualizations and tests for our reports.
+The cells can be run on the full dataset and full databases to see the effectiveness of our improvements to the querying.

 To run the front end UI:
 streamlit run app/Home.py